tuva-health/docs/docs/provider-data/provider-attribution.md

 ---
-id: provider-panel-attribution
+id: provider-attribution
-title: "Provider Panel Attribution"
+title: "Provider Attribution"
 ---

 Provider panel attribution is the means of attributing individual patients to a provider, usually a primary care